D4wnstar/aetherwisp/Electromagnetism/Magnetostatics/Magnetic field.md

 The **magnetic field** $\mathbf{B}$ is the [[Campo vettoriale|vector field]] that describes the action of an [[electric current]] onto other [[Electric charge|electric charges]].
 It is measured in either Teslas $\text{T}$ or Gauss $\text{G}$.
 It is given by the [[Biot-Savart law]].
 ### Curl
 The magnetic field's [[curl]] is manifestly nonzero as it rotates around the current.
-We can start from the magnetic field of a long straight wire and calculate the [[Integrale su una curva|path integral]] in a closed circular path of radius $s$ centered in the wire:
+We can start from the magnetic field of a long straight wire and calculate the [[Integrale su una curva|path integral]] over a closed circular path of radius $s$ centered in the wire:
 $$\oint \mathbf{B}\cdot d\mathbf{r}=\oint \frac{\mu_{0}I}{2\pi s}dl=\frac{\mu_{0}I}{2\pi s}\oint dl=\frac{\mu_{0}I}{2\pi s}2\pi s=\mu_{0}I$$
 The answer is independent of the radius.
 In fact, it's independent of the shape of the loop too, the circle was just a convenient choice.
 Now, say you have several wires arranged in any way.
 Only the ones passing through the loop make a difference, and the ones that do all end up providing $\mu_{0}I_{i}$, so the total is just the sum of currents that pass through:
 $$\oint \mathbf{B}\cdot d\mathbf{r}=\mu_{0}I_\text{enc}$$